Competitions Hoard: Call for Works of Art By or About Collection

 Manifest Press will produce a high quality hard-cover publication documenting each entire season of exhibits, artists, and works shown.
 This continues Manifest’s commitment to long-term documentation and dissemination of our projects, and the expansion of physical exhibits into a broader geography and time frame, while also bringing all exhibits together under one cover each year to create a better product which will be more valuable to the public, teachers, libraries, and exhibiting artists.

-$40 for up to four entries submitted. $5 per each additional entry.
-Fees are non-refundable.
-Number of entries is unlimited.
+$40 for up to FOUR entries submitted. $5 per each additional entry.
+Number of works is not limited.

-- June 8 Notifications sent by email to all entrants by the end of this day.
+- November 9 Notifications sent by email to all entrants by the end of this day. – ASAP, by Nov.
+16

-- August 12 Schedule shipped artwork for pickup (arranged by artist)
+- Pick-up hand-delivered work – January 13 Schedule shipped artwork for pickup (arranged by artist)

 Manifest Creative Research Gallery and Drawing Center is a 501(c)(3) not-for-profit organization located in East Walnut Hills in Cincinnati, Ohio.
 We serve as a venue for the display and experience of insightful, thought provoking art and design, and functions as a hub for creative research and innovation at all levels of artistic endeavor.